martdegraaf/martdegraaf.github.io/src/blog/content/posts/productivity-guilt/index.md

 ## Imposter syndrome

 We as programmers often talk about the 'Imposter syndrome'.
-The feeling that other people know better than you, can prevent you from taking the stage and present technologies.
+The feeling that other people know more than you, can prevent you from public speaking about your expertise.
 I think this productivity guilt is a form of imposter syndrome.

-## Taling helps
+## Talking helps

 I have talked about this with colleagues and they scoped the problem differently.
 It does not mean the inner voice will stop talking.
 I think it is important to talk about this and share your feelings with others.
 It helps to get instructions to stop, or to get compliments on your results.

 ## Final thoughts

+I am still struggling with this feeling.
+If this is what people mean by Work-Life balance, I have to learn daily to balance this correctly.

 If you experience this too, I invite you to share your thoughts with me.
 I am curious how you cope with this feeling.